wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

     ![image](./media/image-10.gif)

-    As part of the original ARM template we deployed an ASP.NET WebAPI that queries a DocumentDB Collection.
-Let's integrate that API so that the incidents are dynamically pulled from a data store.

 1. In Visual Studio, delete the entirety of the `<!--TEMPLATE CODE -->` comment block to remove the sample incidents.

 1. Between the `<!--INSERT VIEW CODE -->` comment block paste the following.
 This block handles the display of the incident dashboard.
 It creates a HTML panel for each incident retrieved via the API and stored in the solution's model: